We've talked about the ideal mics for game streaming, and now we're back to talk about the video component: webcams.

 Microsoft H5D LifeCam Cinema

-This camera's slightly cheaper at $53, but drops down to 720p.
+The Microsoft H5D LifeCam Cinema is slightly cheaper, and can usually be found at around $53, but drops down to 720p.
 The biggest advantage of Microsoft's LifeCam Cinema (other than the slightly reduced price) is that it's able to pivot left and right.
 The LifeCam Cinema is a widescreen camera that shoots 720p at 30FPS, has low-light correction (but should still be accompanied with a light), and can auto-focus as the scene changes (the C920 can also do this).

 If you desperately need something that swivels side-to-side, consider this as an alternative to the C920.